Rho-estimators revisited: General theory and applications: Our new framework and estimation strategy

+Given the model $\sbQ$, our estimator is defined as a random element of ${\rm Cl}\!\left(\sbQ\right)$, where ${\rm Cl}\!\left(\st\sbR\right)$ denotes the closure of the subset $\sbR$ of $\sbP$ in the metric space $(\sbP,\gh)$, and its construction relies on a particular representation $\cR(\sbQ)$ of the model $\sbQ$.
+It actually depends on three elements with specific properties to be made precise below: \begin{listi} \item A function $\psi$ (which will serve as a substitute for the logarithm to derive an alternative to the MLE) with the following properties: \begin{ass} The function $\psi$ is non-decreasing from $[0,+\infty]$ to $[-1,1]$, Lipschitz and satisfies

-The construction of our estimator depends on three elements with specific properties to be made precise below: a function $\psi$ from $[0,+\infty]$ to $[-1,1]$ which will serve as a substitute for the logarithm to derive an alternative to the MLE, a $\rho$-model $\sbQ$ together with a given, although arbitrary, representation $\cR(\sbQ)=(\gmu,\cbQ)$ of it and a {\it penalty function} ``$\pen$" mapping $\sbQ$ to $\R_{+}$, the role of which will be explained later in Section~\ref{MRI}.
-We may, in a first reading, assume that this penalty is identically 0.
-It is essential to note that the reference measure $\gmu$ is chosen by the statistician and that there is no reason that the true distribution $\gP$ of $\bsX$ satisfies $\gP\ll\gmu$.
+\end{ass} Throughout this paper we shall only consider, without further notice, functions $\psi$ satisfying Assumption~\ref{ass-psi}. \item A model $\sbQ\subset \sbP$ (in most cases a $\rho$-model) with a representation $\cR(\sbQ)=(\gmu,\cbQ)$. \item A {\it penalty function} ``$\gpen$" mapping $\sbQ$ to $\R$, the role of which will be explained later in Section~\ref{MRI}.
+We may, at first reading, assume that this penalty function is identically 0. \end{listi} It is essential to note that the dominating measure $\gmu$ is chosen by the statistician and that there is no reason that the true distribution $\gP$ of $\bsX$ be absolutely continuous with respect to $\gmu$.
+On the contrary, all probabilities $\gP'$ on $\sbX$ belonging to ${\rm Cl}\!\left(\st{\sbQ}\right)$ are absolutely continuous with respect to $\gmu$.

 Given the function $\psi$ and the representation $\cR(\sbQ)$, we define the real-valued function $\gT$ on $\sbX\times\cbQ\times\cbQ$ by

 with the conventions $0/0=1$ and $a/0=+\infty$ for all $a>0$.
 We then set (with $\gQ=\gq\cdot\gmu$ and $\gQ'=\gq'\cdot\gmu$)